jhinkey/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/05-preparing-a-new-liferay-server.markdown

 [TOC levels=1-4]

-To upgrade your @product@ database, prepare a new server for hosting
-@product-ver@.
-You'll use this server to run the database upgrade and run
-@product-ver@.
-Then you can run your production server while you're configuring a new server to host @product-ver@ exactly the way you want.
+To upgrade your @product@ database, prepare a new server for hosting the new DXP version.
+You'll use this server to run the database upgrade and run DXP.
+Then you can run your production server while you're configuring a new server to host DXP exactly the way you want.

 | **Note:** these steps can be done in parallel with any of the upgrade
 | preparation steps: planning for deprecated apps, testing upgrades on a
 | @product@ backup copy, or preparing to upgrade the @product@ database.

-Get the latest fixes for @product-ver@ by requesting an upgrade patch.
+Get the latest fixes for DXP by requesting an upgrade patch.

 ## Request an Upgrade Patch from Liferay Support (Liferay DXP only)